 - Sand: A little silica sand is usually spread over the artificial turf.

-- Role: It allows players to slide slightly (for safety) and to control the ball’s rebound by limiting spin.
+- Role: It allows players to slide slightly (for safety) and to control the ball’s rebound by limiting topspin.

 - Drainage: All courts must be equipped with an adequate drainage system for outdoor installations.

-By understanding these dimensions, it’s easier to see why the bandeja is played to keep the ball low and skimming: in such a compact space, a good globo forces opponents to retreat 20 meters, which is a major tactical positional loss.
+By understanding these dimensions, one better understands why the bandeja is played to keep the ball low and skimming: in such a compact space, a good globo forces opponents to move back 20 meters, which is a major tactical loss of position.

-Now that you know the technical specifications of the court, which dimension (width, length, or wall height) do you think is most strategically important for modern play?
+Now that you know the technical specifications of the court, which dimension (width, length, or wall height) seems most strategically important for the modern game?

 Key takeaways

-- The court is 20 m x 10 m (internal dimensions), with a tolerance provided by the regulations.
+- The court is 20 m x 10 m (interior dimensions), with a tolerance provided by the regulations.

 - The lines are 5 cm wide and the service line is 6.95 m from the net.